Dorif/fragalyseqt/README.md

 SeqStudio, ABI 3500 and RapidHIT ID v1.x files are obtained by myself and contain no other persons data.

 Nanophore-05 files are provided by Dmitrii Romaniuk, ISB, Moscow and contain no personal data.

+Superyears Honor 1616 files are provided by Vadim Ponkratov, "Litolab", Berdsk, Russia and contain no personal data.